1,2-Dithiole

 In organosulfur chemistry, 1,2-dithioles are a type of heterocycles.
 The parent of this class of compounds is 1,2-dithiacyclopentene.
 The anticancer drug oltipraz is a dithiole.
 Trithiapentalene is an example of theoretical interest.

-The drug Oltipraz features a 1,2-dithiole ring.
+The drug oltipraz features a 1,2-dithiole ring.

 Many 1,2-dithioles are 1,2-dithiol-3-thiones.

+The parent 1,2-dithiole has been characterized as its diruthenium complex.